yellowdog/python-examples/README.md

 ## Mustache Directives in Work Requirement Properties

 Mustache template directives can be used within any property value in TOML configuration files or Work Requirement JSON files.
 See the description [above](#mustache-template-directives) for more details on Mustache directives.
 This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables or via the TOML file.

+### Task Naming

+Task names can be disambiguated using the `{{task_number}}` Mustache directive.
+This is substituted with the integer number of the Task, starting from `1`, with zero fills as required for tidy formatting.
+E.g., if there are 100 Tasks, the numbering will be `001`, `002` ... `100`.

+Note that this directive can only be used within the `name` property of a Task.

 ## File Storage Locations and File Usage